 - ♦ ext3

 - ext4

 - reiserfs

+- none(no file system)

-Setting of mirror or hybrid disk resource action
+Setting of Mirror or Hybrid disk resource action

 In a system that uses mirror or hybrid disks, do not set the monitoring resources final action to Stop the cluster service.

 If only the cluster service is stopped while the mirror agent is active, hybrid disk control or collecting mirror disk status may fail.